 Congratulations!
-After you receive a job, it is extremely important to submit the “I Got a Job” form in your Intern Portal under the “Internship” tab.
-In conjunction with your new school, we will submit a request through the Michigan Online Educator Certification System (MOECS) to issue your Interim Teaching Certificate.
+Now that you have received a job offer, it is extremely important to submit the “I Got a Job” form in your Intern Portal under the “Internship” tab.
+Once submitted, we will verify your employment and send you an email with instructions to apply for your Interim Teaching Certificate through the Michigan Online Educator Certification System (MOECS).

 You will need to apply for an Interim Teaching Certificate through the Michigan Department of Education.